mmcasetti/mphil-thesis/current/thesis-state-of-art.md

 * NASH from pow complexity: TFNP (obv), PPAD (sketch pf), PPAD-complete (thm - without pf, of course, don't even mention graphical games and so on!)

+### Some Geometrical Notation

+TODO (as appendix? as section before this?): notation / basic definition of polytopes

 ### Bimatrix Games, Labels and Polytopes

 TODO: nondegenerate games

 TODO: example (from SvS 2015)

-TODO (as appendix? as section before this?): notation / basic definition of polytopes

 ### Cyclic Polytopes and Gale Strings